home-assistant/home-assistant.io/source/_integrations/nest.markdown

 1. Select **External** (the only choice if you are not a G-Suite user) then click **Create**.
 While you are here, you may click the *Let us know what you think* to give Google's OAuth team any feedback about your experience configuring credentials for self-hosted software.
 They make regular improvements to this flow and appear to value feedback.

 1. The *App Information* screen needs you to enter an **App name** and **User support email**, then enter your email again under **Developer contact email**.
 These are only shown while you later go through the OAuth flow to authorize Home Assistant to access your account.
 Click **Save and Continue**.
-Don't fill out unnecessary information (e.g. the logo) to avoid unnecessary review by Google.
+Omit unnecessary information (e.g. logo) to avoid additional review by Google.

 1. On the *Scopes* step click **Save and Continue**.